eduk8s-labs/lab-getting-started-with-carvel/workshop/content/exercises/1-deploying-the-application.md

 6 directories, 13 files
 ```

 When deploying the container image for an application to Kubernetes, you will typical use a Kubernetes deployment resource.
-In order to expose the application under a single IP address within the Kubernetes cluster, you will also use a service resource.
+In order to expose the application under a single IP address within the Kubernetes cluster, or via an external load balancer or ingress, you will also use a service resource.

 In our first example, this is what the `config-step-1-minimal/config.yml` file contains.